LindsayMichelleAllen/Ultimate_Debugging_Arden_Labs/day-2/Notes.md

 `goroutine <#> stack`  <-- show stack trace of goroutine `goroutine <#>`        <-- switch to goroutine

-Jesus you can do this with threads too
+You can do this with threads too

 stack -full will show variable values with each stack frame